-We are back.
-See the previous post for the story leading up to this photo.
+See the previous post for the story leading up to these photos.

 She wasn’t always skilled and fast.
 She didn’t always have a winning attitude.
 This whole experiment was on a path to the bottom.
 She should have given up.
 I should have given up.
 For reasons I’ll never know, I pushed.
 I pushed and I pushed and I pushed.
 Hour after hour, day after day, year after year.
 It went nowhere, in fact I think we went backwards for huge chunks of time.
 She totally sucked, and finally I told her so.
 That was the turning point.

 100 years from now, will our successors know what a jpeg is?
 Will they have optical disk readers?
 Flash cards?
 What's beyond digital?

 Before you head off to college and choose a major know this.
 There are no safe jobs anymore, there are no fallback professions.
 Career paths and industries are dropping like flies, and things change so quickly it’s a full time job to simply keep up.
 The professions that do survive are full of superstars at the peak of their game.
 If you want to register on the scale of competency, you’d better be ready to take everything a notch up, year after year.